Generally, “the supreme law of the land” refers to the highest power in any nation’s law.

-The Constitution remains effective even today, thanks in large part to the founding fathers’ willingness to have it amended without the original ideas being altered or tainted.
+The Constitution remains effective even today, largely thanks to the Founding Fathers’ willingness to have it amended without the original ideas being altered or tainted.

 The supreme law of the United States is the original Constitution and its Bill of Rights.

 The legislative branch is divided into two houses in a system known as a bicameral legislature.
-In the Senate, states get equal representation at two senators each, in the House of Representatives, states’ representation is based on their respective populations.
+In the Senate, states get equal representation with two senators each.
+In the House of Representatives, states’ representation is based on their respective populations.

-Lastly, the judicial branch consists of the country’s system of courts.
+Lastly, the judicial branch consists of the country’s court system, which delivers justice in the United States.
 The Supreme Court is the highest court, which hears especially significant cases at a federal level.

 The Bill of Rights

-The second part of the original Constitution is known as the Bill of Rights, which includes the first ten amendments.
-They are considered amendments because they were actually not part of the original draft.
+The second part of the original Constitution is known as the Bill of Rights, drafted by Founding Father James Madison, which includes the first ten amendments.
+They are considered amendments because they were not part of the original draft.

-When the Constitution was submitted to the states for ratification, they would not approve it unless citizens were guaranteed specific rights that stemmed from the core values upon which the country was founded.
+When the Constitution was submitted to the states for ratification following the Constitutional Convention, they would not approve it unless citizens were guaranteed specific rights that stemmed from the core values upon which the country was founded.

 The Bill of Rights is an extremely important document for any American citizen.
 The following is a summary of the first 10 amendments:

-All people have the right to freely express their thoughts and ideas through speech and press, to adhere to any religion or none at all, to assemble in groups, to petition the government, and to protest, a combination of the previous two.
+All people have the right to freely express their thoughts and ideas through speech and press, to adhere to any religion or none at all, to assemble in groups, to petition the government, and to protest.

 Forceful quartering of troops is prohibited.
 This was added because, in the colonial days, British soldiers could barge into people’s homes and stay without permission.